 Our connected team of specialists take a collaborative approach to ensure superior outcomes now and into the future.

 Yes.
 If a SMSF holds investment property it can claim all associated running costs as a tax deduction to the fund, similarly to how negative gearing works in an individual’s name.
-These running costs can include interest and borrowing costs, council rates, insurances, property maintenance, body corporate levies, property management fees, and even the estimated depreciation.
+These running costs can include interest and borrowing costs, council rates, insurances, property maintenance, body corporate levies, property management fees, and depreciation.

 Lenders will generally lend a little less to SMSFs than they might to an individual buyer, due to the extra risk that these loans carry given that they are non-recourse in nature.
-While different lenders have different limits, a typical lender may lend up to 70% of the property’s value.
+While different lenders have different limits, a typical lender may lend up to 70% or 80% of the property’s value.